LucasAniceto/RayMarching/README.md

 This project is inspired by the TV show The Big Bang Theory and was made for the Computer Graphics course at college.

+📜 License

+MIT License.
+Feel free to fork, remix, and learn from it.